-Du Guesclin snorted ‘We will take the track’ he informed the Routiers ‘It is probably the route they would have chosen if they were trying to avoid notice, who knows what we might find.’
+Du Guesclin snorted.
+‘We will take the track.’ he informed Gerade ‘It is probably the route they would have chosen if they were trying to avoid notice, who knows what we might find.’

 As they turned off the road from Quillian to Couisa towards St Feriole, they found themselves travelling behind a party consisting of guards, servants and at the head of the party a large elaborate gold cross, followed by three portly men dressed in the unmistakable garb of the Roman Church.
 Before long the small procession turned off the track through a set of stone gateposts without a gate.
-The Routiers found themselves staring a large notice alongside a driveway to the left of the track they were following.
+The Routiers found themselves staring a large notice on the other side of the track they were following.

 Campestre de Diu.